esper-io/dev-docs/docs/home/devconsole/device-provisioning/afw-provisioning/index.md

 [Introduction](../../index.md) / [Provision Device](../index.md) / AFW Provisioning

-# AFW (Android™ for Work) Provisioning
+# AFW (Android for Work) Provisioning
 <div class="avg-reading-time" style="margin-top: 0rem;">Average reading time : {{ $page.readingTime.text.replace(' read', '') }}s</div>

-Android™ devices that have Google Mobile Services (Gmail, Google Account ) can be provisioned into Esper management console using AFW provisioning method.
+Android devices that have Google Mobile Services (Gmail, Google Account ) can be provisioned into Esper management console using AFW provisioning method.
 To being provisioning device needs to be factory reset.

 In the Esper Console, a device template needs to be created